AuroraTeam/docs.aurora-launcher.ru/docs/en/basic/server.md

 :::warning Warning:
 Be sure to start the server at least once before binding!
-After binding the server, do not forget to return the setting `online-mode=true` to `server.properties`
+After binding the server, do not forget to return the setting `online-mode=true` in `server.properties`
 :::

 ```json